Wolfgang-03/Wolfgang-03/README.md

+Hello,

-Hi, my name is Wolfgang, I am a Pascal/Delphi-Developer since Borland Pascal 7.0.
+my name is Wolfgang.
+I'm from Germany and I'm programming in Pascal since Borland Pascal 7.0.

-I have a lot experiences in programming console-apps from Windows 3.11 to Windows 11.
+I work with Delphi and Lazarus and I am an expert in console applications.